TheRealQueenPixella/NSMBW-New-Horizons/README.md

 New Super Mario Bros.
-Wii: New Horizons (placeholder)
+Wii: New Horizons: Game files You can find the source code [here](https://github.com/TheRealKingPixel/New-Super-Mario-Bros.-Wii-New-Horizons-Source-Code)

 # **HOW TO INSTALL:**
 1. Download [NSMBWer+ Vanilla Branch](https://github.com/Ryguy0777/NSMBWerPlus/tree/vanilla-compatible) (click on the "code" button and download ZIP)